 The back of the TV is plain.
-The top part is metal, whereas the bottom half and the rest of the body are plastic.
+The top part is metal, while the bottom half and the rest of the body are plastic.
 The TCL 4 series is available in many sizes and not all of them fit the same VESA mount size.
 Check here to see which VESA mount size is suitable for each TV size.

-There is no cable management.
+There isn't any cable management.

 We performed our measurements after calibration with picture mode set to ‘Movie.’
 Different settings may produce a brighter picture.